aps0611/aws_deepracer/README.md

 # aws_deepracer
-This repo contains resources collected from different sources for deepracer event at IIT Madras Paradox.
+This repo contains resources collected for deepracer event at IIT Madras Paradox.